cx16528/ce888labs/labs/lab8/README.md

 - [ ] Modify the code and add an LSTM layer in place of the convolution layer
 - Finished.
 Finding that the LSRM layer and Convolution layer cannot put together derectly.
 - [ ] (Optional - and quite advanced) use both an LSTM layer and a Convolution layer and merge the results with a Merge layer
 - Finished.
 Using the merge of keras to contact LSTM model and Convolution model together and creating a final model with both of them function.
 Because of it spending a long time I did not get the final scores.
+Everyone is more than 800 seconds.